barbarer/py4e-int/_sources/network/beautifulSoup.rst

 Sometimes the tags that you want to find don't have a particular class that makes it easy to find them.
-Then you can find a parent tag with a particular class and then use that tag to look for the tag you want.
+Then you can find a parent tag with a particular class and then use that tag to look for the child tag you want.

 .. note::